MarkAustinGrow/Angus-vibe/README.md

 - Generates contextual responses based on the song title and style
 - Posts the responses as replies to the comments
 - Tracks which comments have already been responded to
+- Intelligently distributes replies across multiple videos
+- Limits the number of replies per hour to avoid rate limiting

+The multi-comment reply capability ensures that:
+- Up to 10 comments (configurable) are replied to per hour
+- Replies are distributed fairly across all videos
+- Comments that already have replies are skipped
+- All processed comments are stored in the feedback table

 This feature helps engage with your audience automatically and provides a way to track which comments have been processed.